 - Batteries for electronic devices (AA & AAA)

 Do not pack valuables in your checked luggage.
 You may want to use TSA approved locks for your luggage as thefts have been known to happen at both US and Havana airports.

-Tips will not be included for your travel package.
+Tips are not included for your travel package.

-If you leave a tip for exceptional service we recommend leaving it in CUC, as this is more valuable to the recipient.
+If you leave a tip for exceptional service we recommend leaving it in dollars, as this is more valuable to the recipient.

 We recommend the following guidelines:

-At each outside meal, please leave a tip in the amount of 10% of the bill.
+At each off-premises meal, please leave a tip in the amount of 10% of the bill.
+For other services:

-- 1 CUC per person each day for maid service.
+- $1 per person each day for maid service.

 - Driver – $20 for the trip